-First of all, in place of the broadly accepted Out of Africa theory of human origins, we would have an Out of Babel theory, with the flow of mankind from Mesopotamia into Africa and other areas.36
+First of all, in place of the broadly accepted Out of Africa theory of human origins, we would have an Out of Babel theory, with the flow of mankind from Mesopotamia into Africa and other areas.32

 One area of evidence which might seem to oppose this theory is that Africa apparently contains significantly greater human genetic diversity than other parts of the world.
 According to a 2009 study, "African and African American populations... show the highest levels of within-population genetic diversity...
-In addition, genetic diversity declines with distance from Africa..., consistent with proposed serial founder effects resulting from the migration of modern humans out of Africa and across the globe..."
+In adchromosomal tree would also require rearrangement of the mitochondrial tree.
+However, if the rationale for the change is valid, there is nothing to preclude such a rearrangement for the mitochondrial tree as well.
+However, we have of course no biblical data to shed light on this question, since all genealogies in the Bible follow male lineages.